 The GhostBed Flex felt like a 6.5/10 in terms of firmness.
 You have a soft comfort layer over some firmer, more supportive coils.
 Combined, this gives the mattress a medium firmness.

-Here’s how I feel in the different sleeping positions:
+Here’s how it felt in the different sleeping positions:

-- While back sleeping on the GhostBed Flex, I feel very nice.
-The individually-wrapped coils support me while the top layers conform to the shape of my body.
+- While back sleeping on the GhostBed Flex, I feel very nice, as the individually-wrapped coils support me while the top layers conform to the shape of my body.

-- When I move to my side, I feel good pressure relief.
+- When I move to my side, I feel good pressure relief and overall comfort.
 There are 4″ of comfort material, so I sink into the mattress and feel almost no pressure on my shoulders and hips.

 - When I’m on my stomach, I could definitely use some more support.
 The mattress is too soft for me in this position, and I think most people will have the same experience.